faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 Hard data is inherently difficult to come by for conspiracies because---by definition---those involved in a conspiracy are working to hide and obfuscate data that might expose the fraud.
 For instance, very few first-hand, contemporary documents survive implicating Joseph Smith in polygamy.
 Of the two documents written in Joseph Smith's hand that I am aware of, [one of them](https://www.josephsmithpapers.org/paper-summary/letter-to-the-whitneys-18-august-1842/1#full-transcript) instructs the recipient to "burn this letter as soon as you read it", suggesting that destruction of primary evidence is not inconsistent with Joseph Smith's character.

+We know that Joseph was capable of generating scripture ad hoc (e.g., the Book of Abraham, the Book of Moses, and the Doctrine and Covenants), but we don't necessarily expect to see a trail during the generation process.

 Finally, there is ample evidence to demonstrate that the Book of Mormon came from the mind of someone in the early 1800s, as will be demonstrated in the next section on doctrine.

 ## Where Did Joseph Get The Doctrine? ("Doctrine")

 > [Doctrine:1a] Even if Joseph had obtained historical facts from local libraries or community conversations—for which there is no substantiating evidence—the real issue still remains: Where did he get the deep and expansive doctrine taught in the Book of Mormon—much of which is contrary to the religious beliefs of his time?

-We can demonstrate that the vast majority of the doctrine taught in the Book of Mormon had close precursors, variants, or a deep foundation in, the theology and thought of the early 1800s (see [Book of Mormon parallels to 1800s thought](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/596260f90433378fc4015baa98db3252fd5f6df8/documents/book_of_mormon/links_to_parallels_to_1800s_theology.pdf).
+We can demonstrate that the vast majority of the doctrine taught in the Book of Mormon had close precursors, variants, or a deep foundation in, the theology and thought of the early 1800s (see [Book of Mormon parallels to 1800s thought]({{ "/bom-parallels-to-1800s-thought/" | relative_url }}).
 Specific responses to the doctrines Callister advances below will help demonstrate how these purportedly unique doctrines may be found represented in the early 1800s cultural milieu.

 > [Doctrine:1b] For example, contemporary Christianity taught that the Fall was a negative, not a positive, step forward, as taught in the Book of Mormon (see 2 Nephi 2).